Eugene Emeralds: History

 Founded in 1955 as a charter member of the Northwest League, the Emeralds were named in a contest won by 11-year-old Bowen Blair.
 They won the inaugural pennant as an independent, and remained in the NWL for 14 seasons through 1968.
 The Emeralds were the first minor-league team to play in Eugene since the disbanding of the Eugene Larks, who played at Bethel Park for just two seasons, 1950 and 1951.

 The Emeralds played in northwest Eugene in 4,000-seat Bethel Park, on the northwest corner of Roosevelt Boulevard and Maple Street, later razed for the construction of a highway that was never built.
 In 1950 and 1951, Bethel Park was the home of the Eugene Larks of the Class D Far West League; its outfield is present-day Lark Park.
 The Larks' final game on August 29, 1968 drew 897 fans for a one-hitter and a 7-0 Emeralds win.
 The NWL changed to a short-season league in 1966.
 The second pick in the 1966 MLB draft, future hall of famer Reggie Jackson, played his first professional games at Bethel Park, hitting a single and home run in his second game.

 In the 1969 season, the Emeralds were promoted to AAA status in the Pacific Coast League (PCL) as the primary affiliate of the Philadelphia Phillies.
 The team returned to the Northwest League five years later when the PCL moved the AAA team to Sacramento for the 1974 season, while the Phillies moved their AAA farm team to the Toledo Mud Hens of the International League.
 Eugene was an independent co-op team shared by the Phillies and San Francisco Giants in 1974 and became an affiliate of the Cincinnati Reds in 1975.

 Entering Triple-A in 1969, the Emeralds moved from Bethel Park to Civic Stadium.
-The 6,800-seat facility was owned by the Eugene School District and was built in 1938 as a venue for high-school football, which was played there until 1968.
+The 6,800-seat facility was owned by the Eugene School District and built in 1938 as a venue for high-school football, which was played there until 1968.
 Civic Stadium also hosted semipro baseball teams, sponsored by local timber companies, until Bethel Park was built in 1950.
-Facing an outdated stadium and high maintenance costs, in 2010 the Emeralds moved to PK Park, the new baseball stadium across town that was built by the University of Oregon.
+Facing an outdated stadium and high maintenance costs, in 2010, the Emeralds moved to PK Park, the new baseball stadium across town that was built by the University of Oregon.
 The park is adjacent to the university's Autzen Stadium and near the Willamette River.
-The team shares the facility with the Oregon Ducks' collegiate baseball team, whose regular season ends in May.
+The team shares the facility with the Oregon Ducks college baseball team, whose regular season ends in May.
 Civic Stadium was destroyed by arson in 2015.